JarnoRalli/python_camera_library/README.md

 }
 ```

-If you use the fish-eye camera data, please cite the following.
+If you use the omnidirectional camera data, please cite the following.

 ```
 {